Postgraduate (PhD) Study

 The School of Physics and Astronomy is a vibrant centre of research in a wide range of fields, this has been recognised over the years by excellent scores in the UK-wide research assessment exercises, consistently high levels of funding for research, and national and international honours for our top researchers.

 We have studentships available for the degrees of PhD and MSc by research to work in our various research groups.
-Some of these are provided by the UK research councils (primarily STFC and EPSRC) and are primarily designed for those who fill UK residency requirements, but other scholarships are available (see also Scholarships and funding).
+Some of these are provided by the UK research and innovation (primarily STFC and EPSRC) and are primarily designed for those who fill UK residency requirements, but other scholarships are available (see also Scholarships and funding).
 More details on stipends may be found under Postgraduate tuition fees.

 If you are looking to apply for a postgraduate research degree in Physics and Astronomy at Glasgow, there are a number of clear steps to take: